Very rarely do you look at the itinerary of a budget traveler or backpacker and see a tropical Pacific island listed there.

-I've been preparing for a week-long trip to Oahu for months, and have come up with a pretty solid plan on how to stick to my budget, yet still experience as much of Hawaii as possible.
+I've been preparing for a week-long trip to Oahu and have a solid plan on how to stick to my budget while still experiencing as much of Hawaii as possible.

-Here's what I've learned about planning for Hawaii on a budget, and specifically Oahu:
+Here's what I've learned about planning for Hawaii on a budget, specifically Oahu.

 Get a Deal on Airfare

 If you're like me and heading to Hawaii from the East Coast, airfare will cost a big chunk of change.

 Even flying from the West Coast isn't cheap.
 The key here is to keep an eye on flights early on various airlines and booking sites.